ConnorJL/GPT2/README.md

 ## Generating the Dataset
-GPT2 is trained on the webtext corpus, which is basically all websites linked to from reddit with at least 3 Karma.
+GPT2 is trained on the webtext corpus, which is basically all websites linked to from Reddit with at least 3 Karma.
 Since the database is huge and contains a lot of copyrighted material, I can't provide a download here.
-Instead I'll describe how I got it.
+Instead, I'll describe how I got it.
 Be aware it cost me around ~500€ in cloud compute resources to download and process the whole thing, but I'm not claiming I was optimally efficient.
 1. Use the download script from [here](https://github.com/jcpeterson/openwebtext) to download the archives (I used the prefiltered URLs file)
 2. Use *datasets/run_newspaper_extract.py* to extract the text
 3. Once you have the raw .txt files use *datasets/create_tfrecords.py* to encode them into .tfrecords files (Requires a copy of the encoder, see Downloading Pretrained Models)